-MUSIC PRODUCER INTRO SUMMER CAMP
+MUSIC PRODUCER INTRO CAMP

 Have you ever wondered how your favorite songs are put together?
 Have you ever wanted to learn how to use computers and technology to make your own music?
 This camp will introduce you to the artistic and technical skills needed to produce professional-sounding music tracks.
 Working in a state-of-the-art facility, students will learn about Digital Audio Workstations, drum and synthesizer programming, vocal production, and arranging for different musical styles.
 At the end of the week, students will present a listening party showcasing the tracks they have produced!

-Times: 9:00 a.m.– 4:00 p.m.
-(M-F)
+Times: 9:00 am – 4:00 pm (M-F)

-Location: Mason Fairfax Campus, Performing Arts Building
+Location: Mason Fairfax Campus, deLaski Performing Arts Building

-Instructor: Robert Gillam, Mason School of Music Professor
+Mason School of Music Professor

-Read about Mr. Gillam
+Read about Dr. Gillam

-As a composer, Robert has written music for several independent films and his concert music has been performed in the U.S. and in Europe.
+As a composer, Dr. Gillam has written music for several independent films and his concert music has been performed in the U.S. and in Europe.
 He has received commissions from the Azusa Pacific University Wind Ensemble and his piece “American Fanfare” was chosen as a finalist in the 2013 Dallas Winds Call for Fanfares competition.
 His music’s wide range of influences includes 20/21st century concert music, jazz, film scores, folk music, popular song, and electronic dance music.
 Dr. Gillam is also active as a performer.
 He has played in groups across Southern California, Arizona, and Texas.
 Robert plays several different keyboard instruments including piano, Hammond organ, and his personal favorite: keytar.
 He is also a highly skilled synthesizer and drum machine programmer.

-- Be sure to check our policies and procedures regarding withdrawals, refunds and more for summer programs.
+- Be sure to check our FAQs and policies and procedures regarding registration, safety protocols, curriculum, technology, and more for summer programs.

 - Questions about parking on campus?
 Find answers here.